Bernese Mountain Dog

 Finding a Bernese Mountain Dog to Adopt

-With a typical weight of 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog benefits from care tailored to its physical and behavioral profile.
 The Bernese Mountain Dog's heavy shedding coat and moderate activity requirements tell only part of the story — their working heritage shapes everything from trainability to health risks.

 Genetic Health Considerations: The Bernese Mountain Dog breed has documented susceptibility to cancer, hip dysplasia, bloat.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.